eNKay2408/POS-System/README.md

 # POS-SYSTEM

-## Database migration
+## Database set-up

-This is the database migration set-up for the POS-System project.
+This is the database set-up for the POS-System project. _To run this:_

-**To run the set-up**

 ### Node and PostgreSQL